 Living with interstitial lung disease (ILD), such as pulmonary fibrosis or pneumoconiosis, presents many challenges.
 For example, pulmonary fibrosis scars the lungs and causes the intricate passageways to thicken and harden.
 Common interstitial lung disease symptoms include shortness of breath, fatigue and a dry cough.
 The type, severity progression of ILD symptoms varies from person to person.

 Many people living with interstitial lung disease come to us after hearing there isn’t much hope or when their current ILD treatment plan isn’t working to its fullest.
 From navigating the healthcare industry to understanding your condition, it’s often difficult to feel like yourself.
-Stem cell treatment for interstitial lung disease works to promote healing from within the lungs and may have the potential to improve quality of life.
-Here are some of our patients’ stories about living with interstitial lung disease and their stem cell therapy reviews.
+Cellular treatment for interstitial lung disease works to promote healing from within the lungs and may have the potential to improve quality of life.
+Here are some of our patients’ stories about living with interstitial lung disease and their cellular therapy reviews.